ejohnso9/xmlrpc/Doc/HelloWorld_tutorial.md

+HelloWorld_tutorial.md
+2011.MAY.24
+Author: Erik Johnson

 This document is natively in the markdown language.
-If you are not seeing rendered HTML, you can check out:
+If you are not seeing rendered HTML, check out:
     http://daringfireball.net/projects/markdown/

-I didn't find this sort of document I had hoped for with this project, so I'll try to provide it.
+I didn't find the sort of document I had hoped for with this project, so I'll try to provide it.

 # Hello, World!

-This document is a beginner's step-by-step guide to getting up to speed with Eric Czarny's XMLRPC for MacOS/iOS.
+This document is a beginner's step-by-step guide to getting up to speed with Eric Czarny's XMLRPC code for MacOS/iOS.

-I think XMLRPC is actually a lot easier to use than you might think by opening the Tools/Sample Client project and trying to understand it, so this document will walk you through the first steps of making a remote call via XMLRPC.
+I think XMLRPC is actually a lot easier to use than you might think by opening the Tools/Sample Client project and trying to trace what is going on there and figure out what the minimum installation is, so this document will walk you through the first steps of making a remote call via E. Czarny's XMLRPC.

 ## 0. Pre-requisites

-I'm not assuming much about your knowledge, but there are a few tools you will need:
+I'm not assuming much about your knowledge of XMLRPC, iOS, or Objective C, but there are a few tools you will need in order to complete this
+tutorial:

 1. Apple's Xcode IDE